 In her free time, Katrina enjoys camping, backpacking, kayaking, and almost any outdoor activity.

 Dawn Meling is Director of Community Relations for the Commonwealth Foundation for Public Policy Alternatives.

 Dawn has lived in western Pennsylvania since childhood, except for her years at Bucknell University, where she graduated magna cum laude with a degree in business management.
 Prior to joining CF, Dawn worked in management positions for U. S. Steel at their Pittsburgh headquarters.
 While working at U. S. Steel, Dawn also completed her Masters in Business Administration from Duquesne University.

-Dawn's writing has been featured in the Patriot News, the Philadelphia Inquirer, and Lebanon Daily News and she has appeared on various western Pennsylvania news outlets, including KDKA, WPXI, and PCNC.
+Dawn's writing has been featured in the Patriot News, the Philadelphia Inquirer, and the Pittsburgh Post-Gazette and she has appeared on various western Pennsylvania news outlets, including KDKA, WPXI, and PCNC.

 Dawn loves her hometown of Pittsburgh and can often be found running along its rivers or enjoying a baseball game at PNC Park.